-Working Days

-No. Name Experience/ Area of Specialization Years of Experience Activities and Responsibilities Office Field Total
+No. Name Experience/ Area of Specialization Working Days Area of Years of Experience Activities and Responsibilities Office Field Total 1 2

-1

-2

-D. Appendix (3): "District Strategic Development Planning Manual" + "Urban Planning Manual" in English + Law of Planning of Cities, Villages, and Buildings, no. 79 for the year 1966 + "Palestine Vision 2025,2050" document + Implementing the New Urban Agenda by Strengthening Urban-Rural Linkages - Leave No One and No Space Behind (2017) + Study on the hierarchy of social services / attached to the tender documents.
+D. Appendix (3): "District Strategic Development Planning Manual" + "Urban Planning Manual" in English + Law of Planning of Cities, Villages, and Buildings, no. 79 for the year 1966 + "Palestine Vision 2025,2050" document + Implementing the New Urban Agenda by Strengthening Urban-Rural Linkages - Leave No One and No Space Behind (2017) / attached to the tender documents and a study of the hierarchy of services.